Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 Where the money comes from

 This creates a difficult chicken-and-egg situation: you need to pay IHT before getting probate, but you often need probate to access the money to pay IHT.
-Solutions include: using the Direct Payment Scheme (banks can pay IHT directly to HMRC from the deceased's account), using joint accounts or your own savings (to be reimbursed from the estate later), or borrowing from a specialist estate administration lender.
+Solutions include: using the Direct Payment Scheme (banks can pay IHT directly to HMRC from the person's account), using joint accounts or your own savings (to be reimbursed from the estate later), or borrowing from a specialist estate administration lender.

 Paying in instalments